tmpg/secws/lab400/lab400_data_redaction.md

 For maximum transparency, redaction preserves the type and formatting of column data returned to applications, and it does not alter the underlying database blocks on disk or in cache.

-Participates can redact column data in one of the following methods:
+Participants can redact column data in one of the following methods:

 * **Full Redaction** obfuscates all content contained in the column data.
     * The redacted value returned to the querying user depends on the data type of the column.